svbatalov/primus-route-handler/README.md

 });
 ```

-Alternatively you can specify path as a second argument:
+Alternatively you can specify path as part of your data:
 ```
-socket.send('api', '/user/1234', cb);
+socket.send('api', {path: '/user/1234'}, cb);
 ```
 Also you can specify method in the data object, if it matters for your routes:

 Client:
 ```
 socket.send('api', {path: '/user', method: 'post', user: {name: 'john', age: 30}}, cb);